Good news for Adani Enterprises shareholders! NSE removes firm from additional surveillance framework

-National Stock Exchange on Monday removed Adani Enterprises Ltd, the flagship arm of the embattled Adani Group, from additional surveillance framework a month after imposing it.
+National Stock Exchange on Monday removed Adani Enterprises Ltd, the flagship arm of the embattled Adani Group, from additional surveillance measure framework a month after imposing it.
+The Adani firm will come out of the short-term ASM framework on March 8.

 Last month, NSE had imposed ASM on three Adani Group firms -- Adani Enterprises, Adani Ports, Ambuja Cements -- in the wake of US short seller Hindenburg Research's scathing report leading to volatility in these stocks.
 However, a few days later Adani Ports and Ambuja Cements were removed from the ASM framework.